-22 January 2024 is the 100th anniversary of the first ever Labour government taking office.
-To mark this historic moment, the museum team have selected a number of objects reflecting the stories and milestones of the last century.
+22 January 2024 was the 100th anniversary of the first ever Labour government taking office.
+To mark this historic moment, the museum team selected a number of objects reflecting the stories and milestones of the last century.

 This is one of the most significant documents in the archive at PHM, because it captures the steps that were put in place to bring cohesion and unity to the growing labour movement of the 19th century, following the extension of the vote to working men.
 The Labour Representation Committee was an alliance of the Trades Union Congress (1868-present), Independent Labour Party (1893-1975), Social Democratic Federation (1881-1911), and Fabian Society (1884-present) that would lead to the founding of the Labour Party.